imshaiknasir/automate-it-to-get-it/README.md

 - Storage state is local only and should **not** be committed to Git.

 If you notice selectors breaking after a Naukri UI change, update `scripts/naukri-automation.js` with the new DOM and rerun `npm run automate`.

+---

+## 10. Deep-Dive Documentation

+Need the full architecture map for PM2, the scheduler, automation script, and storage state?
+Check `docs/automation-stack-guide.md` for:

+- Mermaid mindmap of the entire stack
+- Component responsibilities and flow diagrams
+- Storage-state lifecycle, scheduler matrix, and PM2 cheat sheet
+- First-time setup checklist for new contributors

+Use that guide as the onboarding reference when sharing this project.